jembi/JeMPI/documentation/ui-user-guide.md

 **Blocking**: Reducing the search space by grouping records by similar attributes into blocks.

 **Candidate records**: A short list of Golden Records generated as a result of blocking.
-The records on this short list are referred to as candidate (golden) records as they are potential candidates for linking.
+The records on this short list are referred to as candidate (golden) records, as they are potential candidates for linking.

 **Patient Interaction record**: Stores demographic information of the patient e.g. name, surname, DOB, gender, address, etc.  This information together with the unique source system ID is used to uniquely identify patients.

 **Patient ID**: Unique identifier of the patient record assigned by the JeMPI upon entry.

 **Golden record (GR)**: A golden record is created for a patient if this is the first and/or only patient record to be stored in the database.
 This is the same as a master record.
-The golden record links records based on a match score i.e. determines that 2 or more patient records belong to the same person.
+The golden record links records based on a match score, i.e., determines that 2 or more patient records belong to the same person.

-Always has the most up to date information for a patient by consensus among the golden record’s interactions.
+Always has the most up-to-date information for a patient by consensus among the golden record's interactions.

 **Golden ID**: Unique identifier of the Golden record.